 A non-cacheable region must be used to enforce strong cycle ordering in this area and to prevent caching of video RAM.
-The video RAM area is sensitive to bus cycle ordering.
+The video ram area is sensitive to bus cycle ordering.
 The VGA controller can perform logical operations which depend on strong cycle ordering (found in Windows 3.1 code).
-In order for the 6x86 processor to perform strong cycle ordering, a non-cacheable area must be established to cover the video RAM area.
+To guarantee that the 6x86 microprocessor performs strong cycle ordering, a noncacheable area must be established to cover the video ram area.